 • Just make sure you have receipts to back it up

-11. Get the Word Out - Free Marketing Steps
+Get the Word Out — Free Marketing That Actually Works

 You've got a business now.
 Time to let people know.
-Most of this is free.
+Most of this is free — but not all of it is equal.
+If you've got $200 and a Saturday afternoon, here's where to spend your time.

 • Go to Google Business and claim your business